NFL players, communities rally for Bills safety Damar Hamlin

 Weaver’s reaction was that of most everyone watching from home and on the field in Cincinnati on Monday night, when Hamlin, the Buffalo Bills safety, collapsed while going into cardiac arrest after making what appeared to be a routine tackle.

-As the second-year Bills player lay sedated in a hospital bed with his family by his side at UC Medical Center, where he remained in critical condition, Hamlin’s competitive and giving spirit was not lost on those who know him.
+As the second-year Bills player lay sedated in a hospital bed with his family by his side at University of Cincinnati Medical Center, where he remained in critical condition, Hamlin’s competitive and giving spirit was not lost on those who know him.

-“All I can say is he’s fighting.
-He’s a fighter,” Jordon Rooney, Hamlin’s marketing representative, told ABC’s “Good Morning America.”
-“The family is in good spirits.
-We’re obviously just taking it minute by minute, hour by hour.”
+Dorrian Glenn, Hamlin’s uncle, told CNN in a televised interview outside the hospital Tuesday that Hamlin needed to have his heart re-started twice — once on the field, and again after he arrived at the hospital.
+Glenn also provided those details to other outlets, including ESPN and NFL Network.

+“They were resuscitating him on the field before they brought him in the hospital and then resuscitated him a second time when he got to the hospital,” Glenn told CNN.
+“I just want to show my gratitude for the medical staff that were on hand because if not for them, my nephew probably wouldn’t even be here.”

+Glenn said there were some encouraging signs, such as doctors lowering the level of oxygen Hamlin needs from 100% to 50%.

+“He’s still sedated right now,” Glenn told CNN.
+“They just want him to have a better chance of recovering better.
+So, they feel that if he’s sedated, his body can heal a lot faster than if he was woke and possibly cause other complications.”

-The chilling scene, which played out in front of a North American television audience on ESPN’s “Monday Night Football,” has put the NFL on hold, with the game suspended.
+The chilling scene of Hamlin’s collapse, which played out in front of a North American television audience on ESPN’s “Monday Night Football,” has put the NFL on hold, with the game suspended.
 That sparked an outpouring of support in placing Hamlin’s life ahead of sports, and pushed to the forefront the generous person he is.

 “He has his own clothing brand called Chasing M’s, which is about chasing your dreams and chasing millions,” said Weaver, who spent four years playing alongside Hamlin at the University of Pittsburgh.
 “And that’s everybody’s goal in life, reaching your dreams.”